open-mmlab/mmdetection/MODEL_ZOO.md

   </tr>
 </table>

 \*1.
-Detectron reports the speed on Facebook's Big Basin servers (P100), on our V100 servers it is slower so we use the official reported values.
+Facebook's Big Basin servers (P100/V100) is slightly faster than the servers we use. mmdetection can also run slightly faster on FB's servers.

 \*2.
-The speed of pytorch-style ResNet is approximately 5% slower than caffe-style, and we report the caffe-style results here.
+For fair comparison, we list the caffe-style results here.

 ### Inference Speed